sekoyo/react-image-crop/README.md

 *Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.

+#### onAspectRatioChange(crop, pixelCrop) (optional)

+A callback which happens when the new aspect ratio is passed to the component.
+Passes the current crop state object, as well as a pixel-converted crop for your convenience.

+*Note* that when setting state in a callback you must also ensure that you set the new crop state, otherwise your component will re-render with whatever crop state was initially set.

 #### crossorigin (optional)

 Allows to set the crossorigin attribute used for the img tag.
 Default value is `anonymous`.
 Other option would be `use-credentials`.